 IBM i customers typically rely on software to manage object archiving and tracking of media contents.
 Robot Save from HelpSystems simplifies the transition from online access to offline storage and vice-versa by managing the archiving of audit journal receivers to media.
 Corporate requirements are easily satisfied because archived audit data can be quickly and precisely located and restored from media, including virtual tape, without time-consuming research.

-Combining Compliance Monitor’s offline forensic reporting capabilities with Robot Save’s permanent archive and retrieval functions eliminates the headache caused by rapidly growing journal receivers, and provides peace of mind to anyone seeking regulatory compliance.
+Combining Compliance Monitor for IBM i’s offline forensic reporting capabilities with Robot Save’s permanent archive and retrieval functions eliminates the headache caused by rapidly growing journal receivers, and provides peace of mind to anyone seeking regulatory compliance.